sandersn/manual/Upgrade-node-library-to-Typescript.md

-# Convert NLP library to Typescript
+# Converting a NLP library to Typescript

 Once upon a time in grad school I got a
 [real live Ph D](https://github.com/sandersn/dialect) in computational